berylcczhang/TEST/doc/sphinx/cloudy.rst

    wind parameter :math:`\Omega` can allow arbitrarily small values of :math:`\mathcal{U}`, but not arbitrarily large ones.
-If the user requests a physically impossible combination of parameters, cloudy_slug will correct the parameters to the allowed range and run, while issuing a warning.
+If the user requests a physically impossible combination of parameters, cloudy_slug will note the problem and react as specified by the options given to the cloudy_slug script.
 #.
 Even for parameters that are not physically impossible, the results
    may not be sensible, and may cause cloudy to crash in extreme cases.
 For example, if one sets :math:`\Omega = 0` and